Concord Hospital (New Hampshire)

 Concord Hospital is a non-profit hospital located in the West End of Concord, New Hampshire.
-It is the principal site of the Concord Hospital regional health system which serves central New Hampshire, and is a clinical teaching site of the Dartmouth Geisel School of Medicine, New Hampshire's only medical school.
+It is the principal location of the Concord Hospital Health System, and is a teaching hospital affiliated with Dartmouth Geisel School of Medicine, New Hampshire's only medical school.

-The hospital has "centers of excellence" in cardiac, cancer, orthopaedics, urology and women's health services, serving as a regional referral resource, and its level II Trauma Center designation certifies that the hospital has the resources to provide a level of care for patients with a wide range of injuries.
-Concord Hospital Medical Group, the administrating organization of Concord Hospital and affiliated institutions, consists of over 345 clinical providers in 28 sub-specialties at 35 locations.
+It is home to the Payson Center for Cancer Care, an American College of Surgeons comprehensive cancer program, serving as a regional referral resource for New Hampshire.
+It has the busiest emergency department in the state of New Hampshire, having treated roughly 75,000 patients in the emergency room during 2024.
+It is also an ACS-verified level II Trauma Center, designating that the hospital has the resources to provide initial definitive trauma care for a wide range of injuries and injury severity, as well as serve as a regional leader in trauma education and disaster management.
+The Concord Hospital Medical Group, the administrating organization of Concord Hospital and affiliated institutions, is the largest private employer in the city and consists of nearly 3,400 staff members and over 475 clinical providers across three inpatient hospitals and over 80 primary care and specialty locations.

 History

 The Concord Hospital Association was founded in 1884, to provide care to the poor and sick of the Concord area.
 George A. Pillsbury, father of Pillsbury Company co-founder Charles Pillsbury, provided a gift of nearly $60,000 to the association for the construction of a charitable hospital.
 Margaret Pillsbury General Hospital, named after George's wife in honor of their 50th wedding anniversary, was opened on December 15, 1891.
 In 1896, another hospital, the Memorial Hospital for Women and Children, was opened to provide care for poor women and children.
 The two hospitals merged in 1946 to become Concord Hospital.
 As part of the merger, the Concord Hospital School of Nursing was established, remaining in operation until 1989.
 In the summer of 2019 Concord Hospital was upgraded to a Level II Trauma Center after years of upgrades and preparations, followed shortly by the opening of the Memorial building, which added new operating rooms, office space, and patient beds.
 In 2021, the hospital received final approval to purchase Lakes Region General Hospital and Franklin Regional Hospital due to the latters' bankruptcy following the COVID-19 pandemic.
 After successful acquisition, the two hospitals were renamed to Concord Hospital-Laconia and Concord Hospital-Franklin, thus establishing a unified healthcare network in central New Hampshire.